Tom Diesbrock

 Convenience factor envy: foxes, grapes & other excuses instead of change

-People are very creative at finding excuses: for example, by recognizing that their own horse is dead and it is generally possible to actively seek a more lively horse.
-With one tiny caveat: Of course, this only applies to other people!
-Like the fox with the grapes It could be so simple: If [...]
+People are very creative in making excuses: for example, by acknowledging that one's horse is dead and it is generally possible to actively seek a livelier horse.
+With one tiny restriction: Of course, this only applies to other people!
+Like the fox with the grapes It could be so simple: if…